Gavin867/12-employee-tracker/README.md

 ## License

-    Meili.
-An application that uses mySQL, Sequelize, Node.js and Handlebars to help you inventory and pack your outdoor gear.
+    The Flying Circus Tracker.
+A command line interface application which uses mySQL, Node, Util and Inquirer to store and manipulate organizational data.

     Copyright (C) 2021  Gavin B. Calkins